 2006 then onwards

-Ammara made it to the top 10 of Idols East and Southern Africa in 2008, being one of 5 Zimbabweans and was eventually eliminated to taking 5th position.
-In 2010, she performed at the FIFA soccer world cup in South Africa along side Flabba from Skwatta Kamp.
+Ammara made it to the top 10 of Idols East and Southern Africa in 2008, being one of 5 Zimbabweans and was eventually eliminated, taking 5th position.
+In 2010, she performed at the FIFA soccer World Cup in South Africa along side Flabba from Skwatta Kamp.
 She has also performed before Malawian presidents Bingu Wa Mutharika and Joyce Banda.

 During the 2013 edition of the Lion Lager Beer Festival attended by Nigerian singer, D'banj, Ammara made a surprise appearance on stage and twerked for D'banj.